 If you really want to sell your house this winter take the time and invest the elbow grease to make everything sparkle.
 You could start by washing windows and dusting light fixtures and ceiling fan blades.
 Then, move on to polishing the chrome on kitchen and bathroom fixtures, cleaning mirrors, and shining appliances.

 Yes, get the TV out of the living room because that big, black, blank screen is actually an eyesore diverting buyers’ attention from more important things.
 Once you’ve removed the TV, reconsider the furniture arrangement.
 The goal is to maximize space and make sure the arrangement complements and draws attention to the best features in the room.

 10. Partner With a Local Agent

-Our final tip to help you sell your house this winter in Shoreline is simply to use the best professional help available.
+Our final tip to help you sell your house this winter in Seattle is simply to use the best professional help available.
 That means partnering with a reputable local real estate agent who can assist with both marketing and staging.